-The Cityounty supports the housing needs of ELI households and lower income households with HUD Community Planning and Development Grants and SB2

-Permanent Local Housing Allocation (PLHA).
+The City supports the housing needs of ELI households and lower income households with HUD Community Planning and Development Grants and SB2 Permanent Local Housing Allocation (PLHA).
 The CDBG can fund a variety of activities such as acquisition and/or disposition of real estate or property, public services, relocation, rehabilitation of housing, and homeownership assistance.
 HOME funds can be used for activities that provide affordable housing opportunities for low to moderate income households, such as development of new affordable units, owner-occupied housing rehabilitation, homebuyer assistance, and tenant-based rental assistance.
 The County uses HOME funds to gap-finance affordable housing projects throughout the County.
-The County anticipates receiving between \$750,000 to \$1,500,000 in PLHA annually that can be used to increase the supply of housing for households at or below 60% of AM and facilitate housing affordability, particularly for lower and moderate income households.
+The County anticipates receiving between \$750,000 to \$1,500,000 in PLHA annually that can be used to increase the supply of housing for households at or below 60% of AMI (which includes ELI households) and facilitate housing affordability, particularly for lower and moderate income households.

 In addition, the City's Housing Plan includes a program to explore strategies that strengthen tenant protections such as rent stabilization, just cause for eviction, and local relocation assistance (Program 31- Tenant Protection Strategies).
-There is also a variety of implanting programs to increase affordable housing supply throughout the County.
+Tenant protection strategies benefit the most vulnerable segments of the community such as ELI households.
+There is also a variety of programs to increase affordable housing supply throughout the County, prioritizing funding to projects that include ELI households.